spritecook-generate-sprites

 generate_game_art

 Generate game art assets from a text prompt.
 Supports both pixel art and detailed/HD styles.
-Waits up to 90s for result, returns download URLs.
+Waits up to 90s for the result and returns download URLs.

 ParameterTypeDefaultDescription